vishwjeet-technofocus/csppwrplattechdepth/Labguide/UseCase-6/UseCase 6 - Expense Report App.md

 ### Conclusion

-After completing this exercise, you will have:
+Upon the conclusion of this exercise, you will possess:

 1. An **Expense approval request flow** created in Power Automate.

 2. The **IconNewItem1** button integrated with the **Expense approval request flow**.

-This ensures that the **Expense approval request flow** is seamlessly integrated with the **Expense Report App** and will be triggered by the **IconNewItem1** button.
+This integration guarantees that the **Expense Approval Request flow** functions smoothly with the **Expense Report App** and is triggered by the **IconNewItem1** button.

 ## Exercise 3: Test the app